 Source: I got this idea because I usually keep the section of our newspaper that has the comics, but I kept the whole section.
 I have slowly been going through them and cutting out the comics I wanted to keep, and any undone crossword puzzles, and of course, I want the solutions, so I attach those, too.
 So I have this folder of thirty or so crossword puzzles.

 By Saber from Omaha, NE

-I love crosswords and save the ones from the newspaper as well as buying books of them.
+I love crosswords and save the ones from the newspaper.
 Rather than have a pile of old newspapers lying about, I glue them to a piece of 3 ring paper with the answers on the back and keep them in a binder.

 Create your own crossword puzzle to incorporate into a personal Valentine's Day card for a loved one.
 This is a page about making a crossword puzzle Valentine's card.